mdauner/sapper-tailwindcss-template/README.md

 When using Svelte components installed from npm, such as [@sveltejs/svelte-virtual-list](https://github.com/sveltejs/svelte-virtual-list), Svelte needs the original component source (rather than any precompiled JavaScript that ships with the component).
 This allows the component to be rendered server-side, and also keeps your client-side app smaller.

 Because of that, it's essential that the bundler doesn't treat the package as an *external dependency*.
-You can either modify the `external` option under `server` in [rollup.config.js](rollup.config.js) or the `externals` option in [webpack.config.js](webpack.config.js), or simply install the package to `devDependencies` rather than `dependencies`, which will cause it to get bundled (and therefore compiled) with your app:
+You can either modify the `external` option under `server` in [rollup.config.js](rollup.config.js) or simply install the package to `devDependencies` rather than `dependencies`, which will cause it to get bundled (and therefore compiled) with your app:

 ```bash
 npm install -D @sveltejs/svelte-virtual-list